 Snippet of my upcoming book.
-With much prayer I’m hopeful this should hit bookstores sometime Fall of 2017
+With much prayer I’m hopeful this should hit bookstores sometime before summer of 2018

 Radio Interview with Mom – Overcoming Life Obstacles – Live On Purpose

 People’s personalities, like buildings, have various facades, some pleasant to view, some not. ― Francois de La Rochefoucauld